The Kim Sisters: Fame in the United States

 In 1959, The Kim Sisters arrived in Las Vegas to perform in Ball's "China Doll Revue" at the Thunderbird Hotel.
 After they fulfilled their contract at the Thunderbird, The Kim Sisters began performing at the Stardust Hotel.
-It was during this time that they were first invited to perform on The Ed Sullivan Show.
+It was during this time that they were first invited to perform on The Ed Sullivan Show, the GI's original goal.
+It was also at this first performance they met Louis Armstrong.
 They ultimately performed on the show an additional 21 times.
 They made a guest appearance on the Dean Jones Ensign O'Toole sitcom, "Operation Benefit" October 14, 1962.
 The Kim Sisters frequently performed wearing Korean hanbok and singing popular American songs.

-In 1962, their cover of The Coasters song "Charlie Brown" reached #7 on the Billboard singles chart, making The Kim Sisters the first commercially successful Korean artists in the United States.
+In 1962, they covered The Coasters song "Charlie Brown".
+The group retired in 1975 after more than 20 years of performing.

 Aija died of lung cancer in 1987.
-Mia lives in Hungary with her husband, famous musician Tommy Vig, and still performs in America, Europe and Korea.
+Mia lives in Hungary with her husband, musician Tommy Vig, and also has produced records with him.

 On March 27, 2014, Sue Kim became the first Korean American to be inducted into the Nevada Entertainer/Artist Hall of Fame.